jet/Microservice-Edge-Testing-Example/overview.md

 ### Standard Unit Tests

-__DICSUSS UNIT TESTS THAT WE'D EXPECT TO SEE IN NORMAL CODEBASES__
+Standard unit tests are still possible and viable with this approach.
+In the `ProducerTests` project there are standard unit tests that test individual functions and bits of logic from the producer.

 ## Edge Testing Components and Practices

 Here's the important stuff.
 The
 **[blog post](https://randalldavis.github.io/microservice/testing/edge/2017/06/14/edge-testing-solution.html)**
 referenced above goes into Jet.com's approach to solving the problem with microservice testing.
 This repo is meant to be a practical example of that solution.

 The blog post states: __*The provider microservice edge should ship along with an intelligent fake that expresses the provider’s behaviors.
 The consumer microservice should use that fake to exercise its non-vanilla interactions with the provider.*__

 ### Provider Fake

-### Provider Edge Testing

-### Consumer Testing

-### Testing Commands

-__*EVERYTHING BELOW SHOULD BE REWORKED INTO THE SECTIONS ABOVE*__

-### Producer Fake Edge

 Now, since we are giving the client a way to talk to the real producer with a well defined business interface we can easily ship another edge to the consumer